mflaks/double-jointed-arm/README.md

 - State: There are 33 features on each State
 - Action: There are 4 contunous possible actions to take in each State

+## Solve the Task
+In order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes

 # The Model:
-We will create a DDPG Model with Fixed Target and OUActionNoise
+We will create a DDPG Model with:
+- Replay Buffer
+- Fixed Target
+- OUActionNoise